SimonChristopherCropper/XLS_Tools/README.md

 1. Current program only works for the cells that are highlighted in yellow
 2. The matching tag string needs to be adjusted for utilisation

+### VBA Macro: Zip Column of data

+This macro will create a comma separated list of all the values from the column below the cell selected.
+Blanks will be ignored.
+The concatenated cleaned list of values will be inserted in the cell two cell below the last value in a column.

+Assumptions:
+   - There will not be more than 10K cells being condensed
+   - there will be less than 1000 unique values
+   - the standard delimiter is a comma and the output delimiter a semi-colon;
+   - routine is case insensitive - so "aaa" is the same as "AAA"

 ## Contribute

 If you want to contribute to this list of scripts, clone the VSTS repo and test your updates locally before pushing to master.